skuzzle/jeve/README.md

 jeve addresses all those weaknesses by using new Java 8 features.
 See the quick start guide below to learn how to improve event delegation.

+# License
+jeve is distributed under the MIT License.
+See `LICENSE.md` in this directory for detailed information.

 # Documentation
 JavaDoc is available at www.jeve.skuzzle.de/doc